 Tuition for associate and certificate courses is set at the state rate of \$46 per unit.
 For the baccalaureate degree program in biomanufacturing, an additional \$84 per unit is applied.
-This rate is still less than tuition in the California State University system.
+This rate is still less than tuition in the California State University system (F CSU Estimated Undergraduate Cost of Attendance 2023-2024).